-Congress Promised Student Borrowers A Break — Then Ed Dept. Rejected 99% Of Them
+Congress Promised Student Borrowers A Break.
+Education Dept. Rejected 99% Of Them

 Every Monday night, Matthew sits down at his desk in the Connecticut home he shares with his wife, Heather, to pay the family's bills.
 He clearly remembers opening a letter in the summer of 2018 from the company that manages Heather's federal student loans.

-She had spent more than a decade in public service, as a teacher.
+She had spent more than a decade in public service as a teacher.
 The couple was looking forward to the day when, under the original PSLF program, the Education Department would forgive her student loans.
-But the letter did not say 'congratulations.'
+But the letter did not say "congratulations."

 "My jaw just kind of dropped," Matthew says.
 (Heather did not want to talk about what has been a long, painful odyssey for them both.)
 The letter instead informed the Austins that, much to their surprise, none of the loan payments they had made over the previous decade had counted toward the 120 monthly payments required to receive loan forgiveness.
 Not one.